 - It is cost-effective.
 One team can realize the right idea on all platforms at once, using a single technological stack.

 - Simple and quick deployment.
 Developers do not need to learn several technological stacks of various platforms before creating their applications; they need to master one development stack and the features of its application.
 It is not necessary to create different codebases, and it makes the initial deployment on target platforms pretty much faster.
 In addition, future changes to the application can be performed simultaneously.
 You will not make any amends for each platform individually.

 - Cross-platform applications cover a wider audience.
 They offer developers more opportunities to reach a wider audience, since such applications reach users of all types and mobile devices, regardless of their operating system.
 This is significantly more cost-effective for a business than having a presence on only one platform.

-- Cross-platform applications allow the same interface and UX.
+- Cross-platform applications allow the same interface and UX services.
 While performance is important to any mobile application, its appearance (UI) and feel (UX) are just as important.
 Using a single common team of developers and a single code allows companies to use the same appearance of the application on all platforms.
 That is, the same user interface and UX will look the same on all platforms.